A look at one of the most influential design movements of the 20th century

 Other architects followed, but what truly captured America was the design used to fill these airy spaces.
 Elemental to midcentury was movement — in structure, in fabrication, in light.
 Objects were shaped for the human body, giving us elegant, usable art in the form of the Eero Saarinen Womb Chair and the Eames Lounge Chair.

 Tubular steel, a new invention, allowed seating solutions to bend without breaking.
 Marcel Breuer's iconic Wassily Chair exemplifies this, with its sexy curves and sturdy structure.
 Its use of leather typified the exhaltation of natural materials.

 Those floating legs could be seen throughout midcentury design.
-The idea was to minimize the visual footprint in homes that were small-scale or spacious but spare in style.
-Saarinan's Tulip Tables have smaller bases than tops, a streamlined solution to limited floor space.
+The idea was to minimize the visual footprint in modern living rooms that were small-scale or spacious but spare in style.
+Saarinen's Tulip Tables have smaller bases than tops, a streamlined solution to limited floor space.
 Herman Miller manufactured endless iterations on the "floating" concept, with benches, tables and storage units.

 And whimsy wasn't lost on the iconic midcentury designers.
 Nelson looked to his childhood and created the Marshmallow Sofa and the Ball Clock, while the Eameses incorporated a true sense of play in their colorful Hang-It-All.
 Alexander Girard crafted wooden dolls and child-friendly trays along with other accents to bring pops of color and delight to homeowners.

 Ultimately, while the furniture and accessories had to be practical and utilitarian, designers also wanted their clients to be enchanted.
 To this day, they still are.